Aruba at the 2023 Pan American Games

-Aruba is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
-This will be Aruba's 10th appearance at the Pan American Games, having competed at every edition of the Games since 1987.
+Aruba competed at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
+This was Aruba's 10th appearance at the Pan American Games, having competed at every edition of the Games since 1987.

 The Aruban delegation consisted of 14 athletes.
 Swimmer Mikel Schreuders and BMX cyclist Shanayah Howell were the country's flagbearers during the opening ceremony.

 Medalists

 The following Aruban competitors won medals at the games.
 In the by discipline sections below, medalists' names are bolded.